Ayush12062000/Real-Time-Emotion-Detection/README.md

 3. Apply ML and DL Models to predict their emotions

 Note: Kindly do not push any changes to Main or Master Branch.
-Create a New Branch and push all the changes to that branch Don't forget to create an issue before making a PR
+Create a New Branch and push all the changes to that branch.

+Don't forget to create an issue before making a PR.

 👉 Repo Link : https://github.com/Ayush12062000/Real-Time-Emotion-Detection.git

 ## Table of contents